 Let’s say you baked it to perfection and it’s still mushy.
 What happened?
 You likely used just a bit too much force when stirring the bread cubes into the broth mixture.
 When you’re incorporating the bread cubes into the skillet, do so as gently as possible.

 While you probably could make this homemade stovetop stuffing recipe in advance, in my opinion it’s best to make the stuffing shortly before you plan to serve it.
-Of course, take me up on my bake and dry out the bread in advance tip that I already mentioned if you need to.
+However, you can dry the bread cubes in advance!
+Keep the bread loosely covered on your counter on a baking sheet so it has time to dry out and become stale.

 What to Serve with Stovetop Stuffing